abrodyyy/Hotel_Repo/README.md

 - Our precision for non-cancellations increased to 86% and the recall for cancellations also increased to 75%.
 - Overall, the Random Forrest Classifier produced better results than the Binary Logistic Regression model.
 If we had more time, we would use the time to optimize our model by using a booster or changing the way we preprocessed our data.

 ### Recommendations for Future Analysis

+- We would have done a deeper dive into other models, such as the deep learning neural network and compared  it to the accuracy, precision, and recall scores from the random forest and logistic regression models.
+- We would have split up the two types of hotels (city and resort) and done a separate analysis and then compared it back to our current analysis that contains both city and resort hotel data.
+- We created a  correlation table but we would have gone more in depth and conducted individual statistical tests that display the pvalue for each variable that would indicate the level of significance that variable has toward cancellations.
+- We would have found another hotel dataset that predicted cancellations and would have joined it with our current postgreSQL database.
+- Furthermore, we may have used other technologies to analyze the data, such as incorporating R and one of its packages Shiny to construct an application that assists with looking at cancellation patterns.